keijiro/ColorSuite/README.md

 ![Screenshot 2](http://keijiro.github.io/ColorSuite/screenshot2.png)

-ColorSuite is an color adjustment image effect for Unity, which provides multiple functions in a single component.
+ColorSuite is an color adjustment image effect for Unity, which manages multiple color adjustment tasks in a single component.

-- Tonemapping (simplified Reinhard)
+- Tone mapping (simplified Reinhard operator)
-- Curves (red, green, blue and luminance)
+- Tone curve (red, green, blue and luminance)
-- Brightness, contrast and saturation control
+- Brightness, saturation and contrast control
 - Vignetting

-These functions are implemented in a single shader, and unused functions are automatically removed from the shader using the multiple shader compilation technique.
-It guarantees the best performance in any case.
+These functions are implemented in a single one-pass shader.
+In case you dont't use some functions, it strip out unused functions automatically using the multiple shader compilation technique, and guarantees the best performance in any case.

 License
 -------